VolwardVolward

 Do digital nomads in Bali need an onward ticket?

-How does the 30-day VOA renewal work?
+How does the 30-day VOA renewal work in Indonesia?

 Are checks stricter in Bali than in Jakarta?